New Zealanders don’t like welfare agencies using personal spending data from credit card or insurance to verify benefit claims.

 It’s not just welfare.
 Even fewer New Zealanders support the tax office collecting similar data to verify income tax returns.
 Just 21 percent think this is OK.

 Researchers found the most positive government use of analytics is with border security.
 Allowing border security officers to analyse the travel history of passengers to decide if they are eligible for fast-track border clearance gets a tick from 57 percent of New Zealanders.

 Sharp insights or nosy parkers?

 Business use modern analytics and big data.
 They see it as a way to pluck customer insights from masses of messy-looking scraps of information.
 It gives them a short cut to the consumers most likely to buy their products.

 Governments use big data and analytics for social policy and security reasons.
 Marketers also love the technologies.
 Used well they can boost sales and reduce marketing waste.

 It turns out New Zealand consumers are, at best, luke-warm, about that idea.
 We don’t like marketing department computers sifting out personal data.
 Most of the time we are not at all happy with sharing information.

-Unisys found a majority, almost two-thirds, of New Zealanders do not like data analytics being used to sell goods and services to them.
+Unisys found a majority, almost two-thirds, of New Zealanders do not like companies using data analytics to sell goods and services to them.